Putting Integrity First

 In the interests of the accessibility and transparency of EU law-making, we ask the Council of the European Union to ensure that the positions of Member States when negotiating EU legislation are recorded and published.

-Pledge for European Parliament Candidates
+Pledge for other European Parliament Candidates

 Transparency International calls on Candidates in the European Elections to pledge the following: